benkozi/CECE/combo-test-runner/design/feat/20260716-1113-compare-with-baseline.md

-`enable_baseline_comparisons` is the **global kill switch**: when `false`, every `test_baseline_comparison` skips with an explicit reason regardless of the suite's `baseline_comparison` block — an environment-level control (e.g. a machine without the baseline store) that never requires editing suites.
+`enable_baseline_comparisons` is the **global kill switch**: when `false`, every `test_baseline_comparison` skips with an explicit reason regardless of the suite's `baseline_comparisons` list — an environment-level control (e.g. a machine without the baseline store) that never requires editing suites.

 A baseline lives at `<baseline_root_dir>/<ulid>/` and contains exactly the